DragonOfShuu/ducklingscript-docs/docs/guides/command-line-interface.md

 ### new
 The `new` command can be used to have our ducks build you a new project, taking in any options, the name of the project, and optionally a directory path to put it in like so: `duckling new [OPTIONS] NAME [PATH]`.
-This will create a file tree with a folder named after the project that contains the default `config.yaml` and `main.txt` files you can use to get started.
+This will create a file tree with a folder named after the project that contains the default `config.yaml` and `main.dkls` files you can use to get started.

 Example:
 ```